Merced-College/finalprojects-Gio234876/README.md

 sort yoru deck of cards, shuffle before every new game starts and assign a point system within to see who is winning.

  /**
      * Sorts the player's hand by card number using selection sort.
      * Data Structure: ArrayList used to store the player's hand.
-     * Sorting Algorithm: Selection Sort (see loop below) */ public void sortHandByNumber() {
+     * Sorting Algorithm: Selection Sort
+     */
+    public void sortHandByNumber() {
         // --- Selection Sort Algorithm ---